Best 7 String Guitar Selection for Extended Range & Power

 Neck profile is also very important – especially since you are dealing with seven guitar strings.
 Depending on your ergonomics and how you hold the neck, you may either prefer a thin, flat neck or a slightly thicker, more rounded C shape neck.
 Different guitar players have different tastes when it comes to neck profile, for example John Petrucci would prefer a wider and thinner neck, while jazz players would often go for a more chunky feeling neck.

-Take into account that too thick and it might hinder playability.
-Having thick blocky shoulders on a guitar neck that's thicker than a 6 string will feel obstructing.
-An overly thin neck may cause wrist pain on some people, particularly those not accustomed to them.
-So take note of this single guitar specification before you choose the best one for you, and keep in mind that you have an addition string on your fretboard.
+Take into account that excessive thickness might hinder playability.
+Having thick, blocky shoulders on a guitar neck that’s thicker than a 6 string will feel obstructing.
+An overly thin neck may cause wrist pain in some people, particularly those not accustomed to them.
+So take note of this single guitar specification before you choose the best one for you, and keep in mind that you have an additional string on your fretboard.

 Body Wood